 Stain should only be applied to dry wood.
 Prior to applying the stain, a primer should be applied.
 Primer serves as the stain’s base and helps ensure that the color will be even.
 Primer also provides a supplemental moisture barrier.
 Some types of wood siding are available already primed by the manufacturer, making it faster and easier to stain.

 When it comes to the application of the stain, there is no substitute for quality equipment, proper technique and experience.
 Hiring a qualified contractor helps you ensure that the color will be as expected, all areas of the siding will be covered and any troublesome areas will be properly addressed.

 However, it is often possible for homeowners to perform touch-ups or stain small areas of the siding.
 If you choose to handle the task yourself, start by making sure that the siding is clean.
 Remove any mold or mildew and wash away any accumulations of dirt.
 If necessary, strip existing paint or stain and repair any damaged areas.
 Carefully follow the manufacturer’s instructions, including the type of applicator, the recommended brush technique and the time between coats.
 Make sure that the forecast does not predict rain and that temperatures will remain above the manufacturer’s specifications for the duration of your project.

 Contact Alpha Roofing for Help

 Alpha Roofing is an Austin roof contractor and has extensive experience in the installation of wood siding.
-We can help you with your siding decisions, install attic insulation or gutters, repair your roof, install a metal roofing system or asphalt shingles, repair your chimney or handle a variety of other tasks.
+We can help you with your siding decisions, repair your roof, install a metal roofing system or asphalt shingles, repair your chimney or handle a variety of other tasks.
 We have a strong commitment to customer satisfaction and provide superior work at competitive prices.
 If you would like more information about Wood Siding & Staining or a free quote, call (512) 777-1086 or complete our online form.

 See Recent FAQ’s Below-